deepmahtani10/Epidemic-Model-/README.txt

 For this experimental project I wanted to create an SIR model that coupled Gaussian Processes with Monte Carlo Random Sampling and SFML with multithreading.
-I gcc 15.2.0 to compile SFML from source here.
+I used gcc 15.2.0 to compile SFML from source here.

 If you're new to SFML (like I was about 1 month ago) here's a youtube tutorial, SFML is a user-friendly library for 2D graphics, windowing, and input.
 It’s great for drawing shapes, text, and managing graphics in real-time simulations.
 You can get SFML for free here: https://www.sfml-dev.org/download/